When you enrol to study with us, we need information to help us confirm your legal name and residency status.

 - Certificate of Citizenship for New Zealand.

-A verified copy is a copy of an original document that has been signed and dated (preferably with an official stamp) by a person authorised to take declarations under the Oaths and Declarations Act 1957.
+You need to get your document copy signed and dated (preferably with an official stamp) by a person authorised to take declarations.
 This could be a:

 - Court Registrar or Deputy Registrar

-If you are in a remote community and can’t access someone from the list above, you can use a school principal, minister of religion or general practitioner.
+If you live in a remote community and can’t access someone from the list above, you can use a school principal, minister of religion or general practitioner (GP).